TurtleEngr/gitproj/doc/user-doc/tutorial/create_a_git-proj_repo.md

         Location: [gitproj-com.inc:1545](1)

-You can control the amount of output with config `verbose` variable or with the command line.
+You can control the amount of output with config `verbose` variable or with the command line options: -q, -v, -V.

 # Creating a remote directory location for files in raw/